DSCI-554/vue-example/DEPLOY_INSTRUCTIONS.md

-# Vue App Deployment Instructions on GitHub Pages
+# Instructions to Deployment on GitHub Pages

-This document provides step-by-step instructions to deploy a Vue app, built with Vite, on GitHub Pages.
+This document provides step-by-step instructions to deploy a Vue App, built with Vite, on GitHub Pages.

 ## Prerequisites